Honorary Associate Members

 In partnership with the Wrigley Company Foundation the NZDA also announces the 'Community Service Grants' programme.
 The Community Service Grants programme is an initiative that encourages oral health professionals to design and implement programmes held in their local communities across New Zealand.

-This year the programme is providing ten grants to the value of USD$1000 each.
+This year the programme is providing ten grants to the value of USD$1000 each and one grant to the value of USD$8,000.

 Click here for more information about the Wrigley Company Foundation NZDA 'Community Service Grants'.